groupultra/sdk-public/docs/source/moobius_utils.rst

 maybe_make_template_files(args)

 Makes template files if there is a need to do so, based on args and sys.argv.
-Called by "import moobius" with no args and by wand.run() before initializing the Moobius class.
+Called by wand.run() before initializing the Moobius class if it doesn't have any templates.

+Which files are created:
   A template main.py python file which calls Wand.run:
     Only created if the file does not exist AND "make_main main.py" (or "make_main foo.py", etc) is in the system args.
   A sample config.py:
     Only created if "config_path" is in args (or system args) AND the file does not exist.
     This requires user information:
       email: If no system arg "email my@email.com" or "username my@email.com" is specified, prompts for one with input().
       password: If no system arg "password my_sec**t_pword", prompts for one.
       channels: If no system arg "channels abc... def..." to specify one or more channels, prompts for one or more.
-  Note: when the user inputs an empty input() than a nonfunctional default is used, which can be filled in later.
+    Note: if the user gives an empty response to input(), a nonfunctional default is used, which can be filled in later.

 Unittests to run in a python prompt in an empty folder:
   >>> # Make a main.py file: